markstringer-dti/markstringer-dti.github.io/dti.md

 The second answer "Hmph.
 Fine."
 Is perhaps even more dangerous to a good story because it just goes nowhere, what's really happening in such a situation is that the person who is speaking is scared.
 They feel out of control, so they're doing that absolute minimum possible, even though the result of this is very boring to watch, not very nice to their fellow performers and kind of defeats the whole object of improv.

-Here's another flavour of "Humph, fine."
+Here's another way of saying "Humph, fine."

 Imagine that instead of just two performers on stage for an improvised scene, there are a group, let's say seven, give or take a few.
 As is often the way with improvised performances, the actors get a suggestion for a setting for the scene from the audience and get "The deck of a tall sailing ship."